sreyanalla/random-password-gen/README.md

 ## Random Password Generator
 Can't think of a password right now?
 Maybe we can help!
 This very basic random password generator will give a password of any length based on randomly generated numbers.
 Just flash the program onto your micro:bit and press A to see it in action!

-This is simplified implementation that was taught to middle-school girls as part of NSA and NSF's GenCyber Cybersecurity Camp at GWU.
+This is simplified implementation that was creates with middle-school girls as part of NSA and NSF's GenCyber Cybersecurity Camp at GWU.
 It intends to educate students on the importance of maintaining a safe and secure online presence.

 ## Help build this project ![Build status badge](https://github.com/sreyanalla/random-password-gen/workflows/MakeCode/badge.svg)